Point 660

 Km hiked: 37

 I miss: A wider camera lens.
 I only brought a 50.
 Next time I’m not even going to care about the weight.
-Taking photos on trail is so much fun and so worth carrying a second lens.
+Taking photos on the trail is so much fun and so worth carrying a second lens.

-We hiked 12 km south from Point 660 to Russell Glacier along the Greenlandig Ice shelf, where we set up camp for the night.
+I had never seen anything like it.
+Endless ice.
+Just white, as far as you can see.
+We took a tour out of Kangerlussuaq to Point 660, the alternate starting point of the Arctic Circle Trail, a 200 km route through the Greenlandic wilderness all the way to the coast and to a town called Sisimiut.
+300 people hike it every year.
+We saw about 10 others during the entire trip.
+When the trucks filled with tourists finally left, I felt free.
+We were alone, surrounded by beautiful landscapes and rumbling glaciers.
+It was quiet.
+Magic.
+I couldn't help but smile.
+We hiked 12 km south from Point 660 to Russell Glacier along the Greenlandic ice shelf, where we set up camp for the night.
 Russell is constantly in movement.
 It makes these really low, scary sounds that come from deep within.
 You can literally hear with how much power the ice moves.
 The glacier is flanked by a river, so the thick ice sheet from further north keeps pushing until parts fall off the edge of the glacier.
 It's truly spectacular to watch.
 4000-year-old ice splashing into the river never to be seen again.
-We slept right at the edge of the glacier and heard the braking of the ice all night.
+We slept right at the edge of the glacier and heard the breaking of the ice all night.